-13. Conflict of Interest
+12. Conflict of Interest

-- (i) Every company must adopt a policy to guide the Board, executive officers, auditors and other relevant parties on conflicts of interest situations and the type of disclosures that shall be made in these situations. - (ii) Every director, officer and external auditor of a company shall make a written disclosure to the Board of all conflicts which arise or may arise, and such disclosures shall specify: - a. the value if every material contract and payments made under such contract with the company of which he/she is a beneficiary; and - b. whether he is a director or an officer of any other company that is party to a material contract or any proposed material contract with the company that is party to a material contract or any proposed material contract with the company. - (iii) Disclosures under this section should be made annually, however directors and officers must disclose any conflict of interest as soon as it is discovered.
+- (i) Every company shall adopt a policy to guide the Board, executive officers, auditors and other relevant parties on conflicts of interest situations and the type of disclosures that shall be made in these situations. - (ii) Every director, officer and external auditor of a company shall make a written disclosure to the Board of all conflicts which arise or may arise, and such disclosures shall specify: - a. the value of every contract and payments made under such contract with the company of which he/she is a beneficiary; and - b. whether he is a director or an officer of any other company that is party to a contract or any proposed contract with the company that is party to a contract or any proposed material contract with the company. - (iii) Disclosures under this section shall be made annually, however directors and officers shall disclose any conflict of interest as soon as it is discovered.

-14. Remuneration
+13. Remuneration

-- (i) Except where the remuneration of a director is a set out in legislation, or is subject to the company's Articles of Association or a contractual arrangement, the Board must develop a comprehensive policy on remuneration for the company directors, executives and senior management. - (ii) The remuneration policy must define the criteria and mechanism for determining levels of remuneration and the frequency for review of such criteria and mechanism. - (iii) The remuneration policy must specify how and to what extent the remuneration of an executive director is linked to corporate and individual performance.
+- (i) Except where the remuneration of a director is set out in legislation, or is subject to the company's corporate instruments or a contractual arrangement, the Board must develop a comprehensive policy on remuneration for the company directors, executives and senior management. - (ii) The remuneration policy must define the criteria and mechanism for determining levels of remuneration and the frequency for review of such criteria and mechanism. - (iii) The remuneration policy must specify how and to what extent the remuneration of an executive director is linked to corporate and individual performance.

-15. Performance Evaluation of Board
+14. Performance Evaluation of Board

-- (i) The board of every company to which these Rules apply must establish an annual performance review policy with respect to an annual evaluation of its own performance, the performance of its committees, the Chairman and individual directors. - (ii) The board may engage the services of external consultants to conduct the annual performance evaluation

-- (iii) Following the annual performance evaluation, the Board shall review and discuss the overall results - (iv) The Chairman shall - a.
-Provide each director with the results of his/her performance evaluation - b.
+- (i) The Board of every company to which these Rules apply must establish an annual performance review policy with respect to an annual evaluation of its own performance, the performance of its committees, the Chairman and individual directors. - (ii) The Board may engage the services of external consultants to conduct the annual performance evaluation - (iii) Following the annual performance evaluation, the Board shall review and discuss the overall results and where necessary an improvement plan be developed and progress reviewed at the next evaluation. - (iv) The Chairman shall : a.
+Provide each director with the results of his/her performance evaluation b.
 Personally discuss such results with each director.

-16. Chair of the Board
+15. Chairman of the Board

-- (i) The Chair of the Board plays a critical role in the proper functioning of the board and shall: - a. lead the board and be ultimately responsible for the effective overall functioning, including maintaining a relationship of trust with board members. - b. be suitably qualified to act as director having the requisite range of skills, competence, knowledge and experience for the role. - c. ensure that board decisions are taken on a sound and well-informed basis and shall encourage and promote critical discussions and ensure that there is freedom of expression and respect for varying views within the decision making process. - d. dedicate adequate time for the effective performance of his/her responsibilities.
+- (i) The Chairman of the Board plays a critical role in the proper functioning of the board and shall: - a. lead the board and be ultimately responsible for its effective overall functioning.

+- b. ensure that board decisions are taken on a sound and well-informed basis and shall encourage and promote critical discussions and ensure that there is freedom of expression and respect for varying views within the decision making process. - c. dedicate adequate time for the effective performance of his/her responsibilities.